how to plan

 1. Weather

-Before you head to the mountain, check the weather.
-This will help you determine if snow chains are needed for the drive, as well as help you get a sense for on-mountain conditions and how to dress.
-When driving to the mountains, it's always a good idea to have snow chains in your car should a storm hit.
+Before heading to the mountain, check the weather.
+It will help you determine if you will need snow chains for the drive, as well as give you a sense of on-mountain conditions and how to dress accordingly.
+When driving to the mountains, it's always a good idea to have snow chains in your car, should a storm hit.
 Be sure to arrive early (by 8 a.m.) to avoid long lines.

 2. Gear